Enquire Online Now

 Know your Responsibilities

 Training is essential for lorry loader operating, as there are weight and overhang limits in place to reduce the risk of incidents.
-For example.
-The government distributed a blog titled “Operators and large loader cranes on lorries – know your responsibilities” which discusses the importance of compliance.
+For example, the government distributed a blog titled “Operators and large loader cranes on lorries – know your responsibilities” which discusses the importance of compliance.
 It is reiterated that as an operator, you are responsible for being aware of all relevant rules.

 In relation to Overhangs and weights, it is discussed how you can help make sure your vehicle is operating within the stability area limits.
 Points included are: